weemo/iOS-SDK/README.md

 	- (void)weemoCallCreated:(WeemoCall*)call

+One the call is created, you can display the contact UID of the remote user, by using `[call contactDisplayName];` which contains the remote/caller contact UID.

+#### Note: Before to create a call, it’s also possible to check  the remote user availability by using

+	[[Weemo instance] getStatus:@“remoteContactID"];

+#### Incoming call

-The `[call contactDisplayName];` allows the receiving user to get the display name of the remote user.
-Note: It is not currently possible for a receiving user to get the contactID of the remote user (i.e., using `[call contactID];` returns the display name of the remote user).
+To allow the receiving user to get the display name of the remote user, use  `[call contactDisplayName];` which contains the remote/caller contact display name.

-For an outgoing call, the HostApp calls

-	[[Weemo instance] createCall:@"remoteContactID"];

-or

-	[[Weemo instance]createCall:@"remoteContactID" andSetDisplayName:@"remoteContactDisplayName"];

-The created call is returned to the WeemoDelegate through the same method as the incoming  call (`- (void)weemoCallCreated:(WeemoCall*)call`).
-The WeemoCall `callStatus` property indicates whether it is an outgoing or an incoming call.
+As soon the receiver hangup the call, both the Video and Audio streams are started upon call pickup.

-The call created <b>should</b> be assigned a delegate as soon as possible, as this delegate will notify the HostApp of all relevant information regarding the call and potentially needed GUI updates.
+#### Note : The call created <b>should</b> be assigned a delegate as soon as possible, as this delegate will notify the HostApp of all relevant information regarding the call and potentially needed GUI updates.
 However, this delegation is entirely optional.

-The controls of the WeemoCall are self explanatory, except maybe the call pick-up function which is provided by the `- (void)resume` signal.
-Each change of the properties of a WeemoCall is answered by a call to the WeemoCallDelegate.

-Both the Video and Audio streams are started upon call pickup.

 ## GUI Integration

-The ViewController whose view displays the call controls is here called the `callVC`.

-This `callVC` is entirely customizable as it is your responsibility to create it.
-You choose which controls and which views are available to the user.

-The typical `callVC` implementation should provide at least  a button for hanging up the call by calling the `- (void)hangup` method and two UIViews:
+You should implement a UIViewController to show the call while it is active.
+A typical implementation will provide at least one button for hanging up the call and will implement two child UIViews:

 - one as argument of the WeemoCall `- (void)setViewVideoIn:(UIView*) view;`.
 The incoming video will be displayed in this space;
 - another to display the video out feedback as argument of the WeemoCall `- (void)setViewVideoOut:(UIView*) view;`.
 The view is integrated directly as a Quartz `CALayer` in the UIView provided.
 Displaying this monitoring view is optional.